rusty-bits/octool/README.md

 ./octool [options] [-o x.y.z] [config.plist]

 -d  use `debug` versions for EFI instead of `release` versions

 -h  print help/usage message

--o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4` instead of the bleeding-edge pre-release version
+-o x.y.z  select OpenCore version number to use e.g. `-o 0.7.4`
+ - without this option, octool will make a quick guess as to which version to use

--v  print octool version information and booted OpenCore version if the var is in NVRAM
+-v  print octool version information and booted OpenCore version if the var is in NVRAM, then exit

 octool takes a path to a `config.plist` to use if desired.
 If you run octool with no path provided `./octool` will first look for a `config.plist` in the `INPUT` folder, if it doesn't find one there it will use the corresponding `OpenCorePkg/Docs/Sample.plist` file.